readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 -----------------------------

 - Detect moved files.
+  This will imply checking the hashes of deleted and added files, if that same hash of a file that was deleted matches one from a file that was added, we have a move.
+  But since we don't have access to those hashes after rclone is run, we would need to re-fetch that metadata from S3.
+  Could be a feature request for rclone.
 - Detect changes in sections of HTML files.
+  We could re-use the code we have for search indexing.
 - Expand to other file types?
 - Integrate with addons?
 - Allow doing a diff between versions of different projects?